 After the folder structure loads, you have the option to choose which folders to sync.
 By default, all folders are selected.

-You can also scroll down to select the sync type and sync date range.
+You can also scroll down to select the synchronization mode and sync start date, or range if performing a One-Time sync.

-Once you have clicked "Done", you will see this integration under your Sources page.
-Onna will begin to interact with OneDrive's API and begin to sync files.
+Once you have clicked Done, you will see this integration under your Sources page.
+Onna will begin to interact with Microsoft's OneDrive API and begin to sync files.
 Files will be processed and indexed so that all is searchable.
+The source will indicate that it's syncing during this process.

 When you click on the OneDrive data source, you will start seeing results being populated.